Noeska/illegiblesemantics/projects/proj-2.md

 But of course, no genre holds a monopoly on Satanism and the occult in general.
 And indeed, plenty of musicians and artists outside of the Black Metal scene are (and have been) sort of interested and entrenched in these things.
 So now we use "Blackened" as an adjective-predicate to identify specific non-Black Metal bands and genres (in terms of music) that deal on some level with the occult.

+##### [4] Daniele Federico Rosa, 'Ye Go to Thy Abzu: How Norwegian Black Metal Used Mesopotamian References, Where It Took Them From, and How It Usually Got Them Wrong', Lorenzo Verderame and Agnès Garcia-Ventura, *Receptions of the Ancient Near East in Popular Culture and Beyond*, 106, and Dayal Patterson, *Black Metal: Evolution of the Cult*, 2009 (Chapter 22 on Burzum)
+##### [5] Dayal Patterson, *Black Metal: Evolution of the Cult*, (Chapter on Marduk)

+-->

 That doesn't quite work with other genres.
 There is no such thing as "Deathened" to denote any bands outside of the Death scene that thematically deal with, say, True Crime.

-However, Death-Doom and, to a lesser extent, Deathtrash are recognized as genres on their own.
-This has more to do with the music than the lyrical themes.

-Meanwhile, Death Metal didn't emerge in isolation, but emerged in part from the Thrash genre, and so naturally some bands (**Legion of the Damned**, **The Crown**, **Mortification**) will sit somewhere on the spectrum between the two.
-In this case, it's not so much a crossover from one genre to another but a normal result of genre-adjacency.
-Yet still, some actually recognize Deathrash as its own separate genre.
+Which is not to say there are no Death Metal-influenced crossover genres.There's Death-Doom, for example, which can be considered as practically a genre in itself and which will be discussed below.
+Another example would be Deathrash (**Legion of the Damned**, **The Crown**, **Mortification**).
+In both these cases, I'd say the crossover has more to do with music than the lyrical themes.
+What's more, one could even go so far as to claim that here, it's not so much a crossover from one genre to another but just a normal result of "genre-adjacency."

-##### [4] Daniele Federico Rosa, 'Ye Go to Thy Abzu: How Norwegian Black Metal Used Mesopotamian References, Where It Took Them From, and How It Usually Got Them Wrong', Lorenzo Verderame and Agnès Garcia-Ventura, *Receptions of the Ancient Near East in Popular Culture and Beyond*, 106, and Dayal Patterson, *Black Metal: Evolution of the Cult*, 2009 (Chapter 22 on Burzum)
+After all, Death Metal didn't emerge in isolation, but developed in part out of Thrash in the mid-1980s, and so naturally some bands will fall somewhere on the spectrum between the two.
+Doom, as we know it today, too, emerged in the mid-1980s and -- well, what is Doom really but Death Metal but played very slowly?

-##### [5] Dayal Patterson, *Black Metal: Evolution of the Cult*, (Chapter on Marduk)
+##### [4] Dayal Patterson, *Black Metal: Evolution of the Cult*, (Chapter on Marduk)

 ## Blackened Thrash Metal
 Blackened Thrash Metal is what you get when Black Metallers want to play something "thrashy."
 When this happens, nine out of ten times they commission someone to basically design them a **Death-Doom-like** logo, but one that features **bat wings** and maybe a **pentagram**, too.